 - historical characters such as virgule (slash), or line fillers, etc.

-- In contrast to many transcription rules where punctuation marks are added and omitted according to a modern understanding we recommend to keep to the original punctuation marks.
+In contrast to many transcription rules where punctuation marks are added and omitted according to a modern understanding, we recommend keeping to the original punctuation marks.

 To get an overview on scripts from Unicode: http://www.unicode.org/charts/